EvaJF/PowerPlanner/README.md

 __Domain__

-We have taken the use cas of cooking to write an original a PDDL domain with 2 problem files featuring the recipies of French tartiflette and good ol steack & fries.
+We have taken the use case of cooking to write an original PDDL domain with 2 problem files featuring the recipies of French tartiflette and good ol steack & fries.
 You can find these files under `domain_recipies.pddl`, `pb_tartiflett.pddl`, `pb_steackfries.pddl`.

 __Parsing__